RafaellaRomer/SAS/2_Macros_Nested_Macro.md

 <img width="277" height="83" alt="image" src="https://github.com/user-attachments/assets/a5c3abe6-dc91-4aef-86a3-cfa7480f59c9" />

----

-  1. Nested variables are read from left to right
-  2. All consesecutive doble &s are resolved into a single "&".
-Except the last one
-  3. It keeps reading till all the &s are resolved

-- OBS.: Not posible to make math calculations, as as a macro variable, everuthing is stored as a string
+- OBS.: Not posible to make math calculations, as as a macro variable, everuthing is stored as a string:

----
 ```
 %let d=10;
 %let c= d + 10;